miteshhq/tezmaths/readme.md

 # Updates to Make

-1. Feature Task List for Quiz App - TO BE CHECKED
+1. Feature Task List for Quiz App - FAULTY

 2. Refresh the entire app new colors, fonts, icons, and layouts for a clean, modern look.